-Sec.
+37 Sec.
 87-2.
 Successor to auditor.

-- If the auditor dies, resigns, is removed from office, ceases to hold any qualification for office, or the office is otherwise vacated or moves from the city during the term, a successor in office shall be appointed by council to serve until the first day of January following the next regular municipal election.
-If such election be the time for the regular election of the auditor, an auditor shall then be elected to serve for a term of four years; otherwise, for the unexpired term; provided that any vacancy resulting from a recall election shall be filled in the manner hereinafter provided. - 13 (Amended 11-3-98.)
+If the auditor dies, resigns, is removed from office, ceases to hold any qualification for office, or the office is otherwise vacated or moves from the city during the term, a successor in office shall be appointed by council to serve until the first day of January following the next regular municipal election.
+If such election be the time for the regular election of the auditor, an auditor shall then be elected to serve for a term of four years; otherwise, for the unexpired term.
+(Amended 11-3-98.)
+THE TREASURER Sec.

-THE TREASURER

-17 Sec.
 88. [Custodian of city's money.]

-- The treasurer shall be the custodian of all money belonging to the city and, subject to the provision of any specific trust, of all money held in trust by it.
-The treasurer shall keep, preserve and deposit the same as provided by ordinance of council. - 22 (Amended 11-3-98.)
+The treasurer shall be the custodian of all money belonging to the city and, subject to the provision of any specific trust, of all money held in trust by it.
+The treasurer shall keep, preserve and deposit the same as provided by ordinance of council.
+(Amended 11-3-98.)
 Sec.
 89. [Money from county treasurer.]
 The treasurer shall demand and receive from the county treasurer, when due the city, taxes levied and assessments made and certified to the county auditor by authority of council and by said auditor placed on the tax list for collection, and from persons authorized to collect or require to pay them, moneys accruing to the city from judgments, fines, penalties, forfeitures, licenses and other debts due the city.
 Sec.
 90. [Payment of money due city.]

-- Unless otherwise specifically prescribed by law or ordinance, all money belonging to or due the city shall be promptly and directly paid to the treasurer and placed in the appropriate fund.
-Notice of sums so due and payable shall be given to the treasurer by the auditor. - 36 (Amended 11-3-98.)
+Unless otherwise specifically prescribed by law or ordinance, all money belonging to or due the city shall be promptly and directly paid to the treasurer and placed in the appropriate fund.
+Notice of sums so due and payable shall be given to the treasurer by the auditor.
+(Amended 11-3-98.)
+Sec.

-38 Sec.
 91. [Disbursement of funds.]
+The treasurer shall disburse funds in custody only on warrant of the auditor, unless otherwise directed by the general laws of the state or this charter.
+Sec.
+92. [Detailed account.]
+The treasurer shall keep an accurate, systematized and detailed account of all money received and disbursed.
+(Amended 11-3-98.)

+Sec.
+93. [Depositories and investments.]